gofiber/fiber/docs/api/middleware/cors.md

 # CORS

-CORS middleware for [Fiber](https://github.com/gofiber/fiber) that can be used to enable [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) with various options.
-CORS is not a security feature, it's a feature that relaxes the security model of web browsers, and it's only intended to be used by servers that need to allow cross-origin requests.
+CORS (Cross-Origin Resource Sharing) is a middleware for [Fiber](https://github.com/gofiber/fiber) that allows servers to specify who can access its resources and how.
+It's not a security feature, but a way to relax the security model of web browsers for cross-origin requests.
+You can learn more about CORS on [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

-The middleware conforms to the `Access-Control-Allow-Origin` specification by parsing `AllowOrigins`.
-First, the middleware checks if there is a matching allowed origin for the requesting 'origin' header.
-If there is a match, the `Access-Control-Allow-Origin` response header will be set to the 'origin' request header.
-If there is no match, the `Access-Control-Allow-Origin` response header will not be set.

-To ensure that the provided origins are correctly formatted, this middleware validates and normalizes them.
-It checks for valid schemes, i.e., HTTP or HTTPS, and it will automatically remove trailing slashes.
-If the provided origin is invalid, the middleware will panic.
+This middleware works by adding CORS headers to responses from your Fiber application.
+These headers specify which origins, methods, and headers are allowed for cross-origin requests.
+It also handles preflight requests, which are a CORS mechanism to check if the actual request is safe to send.

+The middleware uses the `AllowOrigins` option to control which origins can make cross-origin requests.
+It supports single origin, multiple origins, subdomain matching, and wildcard origin.
+It also allows programmatic origin validation with the `AllowOriginsFunc` option.

+When configuring CORS, it's important to avoid [common pitfalls](#common-pitfalls) like using a wildcard origin with credentials, being overly permissive with origins, and inadequate validation with `AllowOriginsFunc`.
+Misconfiguration can expose your application to various security risks.

 ## Signatures